 This well-known name in retail provides no fee current accounts, and insurance policies.
 M&S Bank also offers lending facilities via credit cards and personal loans.

-Loans displayed have term lengths between 6 months and 7 years, and 3.0% APR.
+Loans displayed have term lengths between minimum 6 months and maximum 7 years and maximum 2.8% APR.

 Warning: Late repayments can cause you serious money problems.
 For more information see our debt help guides.